eXtendedLearning/USMA_Unified-Screen-Monitoring-Application/README.md

 - `lowpass_filter_order` - Butterworth filter order (default: 4)
 - `residual_threshold` - Amplitude threshold in physical units (default: 0.005)
 - `exceedance_ratio_threshold` - Allowable exceedance ratio (default: 0.05)

 ---

-## Debugging HSV Issues

-If signal detection is not working correctly:

-1. **Enable continuous logging:**
-   - Check "Enable Image Logs" and select "ROI Screenshots" + "Color Masks"
-   - Uncheck "Log on Events Only" (under Controls)
-   - Start monitoring

-2. **Check the output:**
-   - Images will save every ~1 second to `image_logs/`
-   - Look at `ColorMasks/` folder to see what the HSV filter is detecting
-   - If mask is mostly white, HSV range is too broad
-   - If mask is mostly black, HSV range is too narrow or wrong color

-3. **Check the Console tab:**
-   - Shows live logging including HSV values being used
-   - Will warn if `hsv_lower`/`hsv_upper` are missing from config

-4. **Re-calibrate:**
-   - Open Config Tool and click "Calibrate Color Filter"
-   - Adjust sliders until only the signal line appears in the mask
-   - Save configuration

----